News Ongoing Tracking Lapse in Google Search Console (8/24–8/25): Observations & Updates

 What About the August 2025 Core Update?

-It’s worth noting that Google’s most recent core algorithm update concluded on August 25, 2025.
+It's worth noting that this Google core algorithm update concluded on August 25, 2025.
 Typically, core updates cause changes in search rankings and organic traffic, but they do not typically produce synchronized, near-universal reporting drops in Search Console data.

 While the timing overlaps, the nature of the anomaly (an ~80% decline in impressions/clicks across multiple unrelated sites, followed by a rebound around 2 AM on 8/25) suggests a Search Console reporting glitch rather than a direct algorithm effect.
 That said, we’ll continue monitoring rankings in case the update introduced secondary impacts that become clearer in the coming days.